 What techniques can help minimize the long-term effects of repeated venipuncture?

-When it comes to preventing long-term side effects from frequent venipunctures, one should use a needle size and technique that are suitable for the task, alternate puncture sites where possible, and consider utilizing ultrasound guidance.
+When it comes to preventing long-term side effects from frequent venipunctures, one should use a needle size and technique that is suitable for the task, alternate puncture sites where possible, and consider utilizing ultrasound guidance.